DFE-Digital/sts-plan-technology-for-your-school/src/Dfe.PlanTech.Web.Node/README.md

 3. Install all required Node packages by `npm install`
 4. Compile the JS + CSS files by running `npm run build`.
 This also copies the generated files into the correct places in the `~/src/Dfe.PlanTech.Web/wwwroot/` folder as well

+There is also a GitHub action setup that will automatically execute step 4 on a PR when changes have been made in this folder.

 You can also run the ```dotnet build``` command from ```Dfe.PlanTech.Web``` to build the project and the above dependencies.